rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAws.md

     - feature - CloudAccountFeature: A cloud account feature of Rubrik Security Cloud.
     - region - AwsRegion: AWS region argument for archival use case.
 - Returns AwsCloudAccountListVpcResponse.
-### cloudaccountsfeatureswithexoconfigs
-List of active AWS cloud account features and the Exocompute mapping information for the accounts.
-A cloud account is an AWS account added to the Rubrik platform.

-- There is a single argument of type AwsCloudAccountsWithFeaturesInput.
-- Returns list of AwsCloudAccountFeaturesWithExoConfigss.
 ### cloudaccountswithfeatures
 List of active AWS cloud accounts and the features for the accounts.
 A cloud account is an AWS account added to the Rubrik platform.